firstbatchxyz/hollowdb/README.md

 - an `SDK` class to allow ease of development with its functionalities
 - an `Admin` class that handles higher authorized operations.
-- a `Prover` class that provides a utility function to generate proofs for HollowDB.
-- a `computeKey` function to compute the key without generating a proof.

 ```ts
 import {SDK, Admin} from 'hollowdb';